mike99mac/zlma/README.md

 cd $HOME/zlma;
 ```

-    - To run it if your Linux has a base Python version of 3.10 or greater, perform the following steps:
+    - To run it if your Linux has a base Python version of 3.10 or greater:

     ```
     ./instzlma
     ```

-    - To run it if your system has an upgraded python, include the upgraded version as an argument to ``instzlma``:
+    - To run it if your system has an upgraded python, include the upgraded version with ``instzlma p <version>``:

     ```
-    ./instzlma python3.11
+    ./instzlma -p python3.11
     ```

-The output will be written to your home directory in a file of the form ``<yr-mon-day-hr-min-sec>-instzlma.out``.
+Output will be written to a file of the form ``$HOME/<yr-mon-day-hr-min-sec>-instzlma.out``.
 ### Install manually
 If you want to use the install script to save time, skip this section and [go to Install automatically](#Install-automatically).